Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-cobaltscripts.md

 send_email(subject, body, sender, recipients, password)
 {% endhighlight %}

 Finally the last thing to do is to load the Aggressor script into Cobalt Strike as shown below, by using the 'Script Manager' window.

 <img alt="cs" src="/assets/img/CNA-LOADED.jpg"/>

 The next time a beacon checks in you should receive an email that it has done so.
 This has been fun playing around with CS again and hopefully this saves you some time.

-I think next up I might build a complete C2 infrastructure on Azure with redirectors back to the C2 hosted elsewhere to practice that aspect of Red Teaming.
+I think next up I might build a complete C2 infrastructure on Azure, with redirectors back to my C2 hosted elsewhere, just to practice that aspect of Red Teaming.
 Stay tuned!